vaibhav211002/codeIt/CONTRIBUTING.md

 ## GUIDELINES FOR CONTRIBUTNG.

 - Select your preferred programming language folder.
-- Either fix the codes that are mentioned on issues or create a small program on your preferred language and create a pull request.
+- Either fix the codes that are mentioned on issues or create ONE program on your preferred language that solves a specific task and create a pull request.
 - NOTE : Use the respective language folders for committing your code.
+- Use smallercase letters for filename and don't include spaces in the filename.
+- Use proper file extensions for your file.
+- Don't Copy paste codes from the internet as it will be considered as invalid.
 - Happy Coding :)